 I hemmed the wedges by doing a basic rolled hem.
 The original dress was hemmed with lace, but, sadly, I had none left.
 As the wedges create a big contrast to the original color, I figured a contrasting hem detail wouldn’t go amiss.

 I had some fabric left, and the blue dress was a bit revealing.
 I don’t have issues with wearing low cut things, but it is starting to get cold outside.
 A fall dress is more comfy if it offers a bit more coverage.

 I proceeded to cut a yoke out of the black fabric.
 My original plan was to sew it with a real button list, but as I was pressed for time, I went with a fake one.
 After sewing the yoke, I stitched it to place by hand to avoid ripping the neckline binding off.

 At this point, the dress make-over was starting to look really good, but I wanted one more detail.

-I took the remainders of fabric, and cut out two wide strips.
-I sewed them together, turned the tube right side out, and attached it to the back of the dress to create a sort of a half-belt onto the back.
+I took the remainders of fabric, and cut a two wide strips.
+I sewed them together, turned the tube right side out, and attached it to the back of the dress to create a sort of a back-belt-thing.
 There must be a proper word for it, but right now, it eludes me.
 The result, though, pleased me quite well.
 The black bit at the waist creates an interesting detail, and hides the starting point of the wedges.
 Though I did plan to leave them revealed, and sewed them in neatly enough, a distracting detail is always welcome.